 A new calculation of 43-101 resources was recently prepared by Jean-Pierre Bérubé, engineer in geology.
-The latter is a qualified independent person with a pertinent experience in this domain.
+A modified report was recently filed with the signature of a new qualified person.

 A summary of Measured, Indicated and Inferred Resources is presented in the following table: